particle-iot/docs/src/content/reference/datasheets/wi-fi/photon-2-datasheet.md

 The Photon 2 can wake from `STOP` or `ULTRA_LOW_POWER` sleep mode on any GPIO, `RISING`, `FALLING`, or `CHANGE`.

-The Photon 2 can only wake from `HIBERNATE` sleep mode on pin D10, `RISING`, `FALLING`, or `CHANGE`.
-Pin D10 is the same module pin location as the Argon pin D8, which is also the WKP pin.
+The Photon 2 can only wake from `HIBERNATE` sleep mode on certain pins, `RISING`, `FALLING`, or `CHANGE`.

+Pin D10 `WKP` is the same module pin location as the Argon pin D8, which is also the WKP pin.

 The Photon 2 preserves the state of outputs during `STOP` or `ULTRA_LOW_POWER` sleep mode.
 In `HIBERNATE`, outputs are high-impedance.